 In the case of a full probate process, the Will and petition for probate must be filed within 30 days of the decedent’s death.
 If the Will isn’t filed during this timeframe, then the Executor may have unintentionally waived their right to serve.

 If the estate qualifies for the small estate affidavit in California, then the petition cannot be filed until 40 days after the decedent’s death.
 This is one of the few exceptions to probate and is available to California estates that are valued for less than the defined threshold.
-Find out more about whether the estate in question might qualify for the simplified version of probate here
+Find out more about whether the estate in question might qualify for the simplified version of probate here.

-Learn More About the Probate Process
+Learn More About the California Petition for Probate Process

 When a loved one passes away, a personal representative must file the Will and the petition to open probate.
 In California, this must be done within 30 days of the decedent’s death.
 However, it can be confusing to identify who should do the filing, where, and how.